2004–05 Philadelphia Flyers season: NHL lockout

-The lockout started on September 16, 2004 and those Flyers with two-way contracts were sent down to the Phantoms.
-Those Flyers with NHL-only contracts either sat out or played in another league.
+The lockout started on September 16, 2004.
+Those Flyers with two-way contracts –– most notably Joni Pitkanen, Dennis Seidenberg, and Patrick Sharp –– were sent down to the team's American Hockey League affiliate, the Philadelphia Phantoms, while those with NHL-only contracts either sat out or played in another league.

+While most locked out players were not entitled to their salaries, NHL teams were required to pay injured players until they were cleared to play.
+One such player was Flyers' star Jeremy Roenick.
+While the Flyers argued Roenick had passed his exit physical after the previous season, Roenick argued he was entitled to his $7.5 million salary since he would have been unable to start the 2004–05 season due to injury.
+Roenick sustained two concussions during the 2003–04 season, the second occurring during the fourth game of the Eastern Conference Finals, and had suffered from lingering post-concussion symptoms throughout the summer.
+After Roenick was cleared in late December to begin working out again, he received over $1 million of his salary for the games he would have missed in October and November.

+NHL commissioner Gary Bettman announced the cancelation of the season on February 16, 2005.

 Player activity

 The following is a list of Flyers with NHL-only contracts and whether they were active during the lockout.
 Vladimir Malakhov and Alexei Zhamnov are not included since their contracts expired prior to the lockout.

 Farm teams

 The Flyers were affiliated with the Philadelphia Phantoms of the American Hockey League (AHL) and the Trenton Titans of the ECHL.
 Both teams were their league's champions.

 Philadelphia Phantoms

 With the Flyers season canceled, many players who would normally be in orange and black were in purple, orange, and black instead.
 Joni Pitkanen and Todd Fedoruk had spent the entirety of the previous season with the Flyers and over a dozen others on the Phantoms roster had previously spent time in the NHL.
 Led by mid-season acquisition Jon Sim's 35 goals and R. J. Umberger's 65 points, the Phantoms finished second in their division with a record of 48–25–3–4.
 Reinforced by the arrivals of top junior prospects Jeff Carter and Mike Richards to the team, the Phantoms defeated the Norfolk Admirals in six games, the Wilkes-Barre/Scranton Penguins in five games, and the Providence Bruins in six games to reach the finals.
 Holding the Chicago Wolves to four goals the entire series, the Phantoms swept the series and won the Calder Cup.
 Goaltender Antero Niittymaki was awarded the Jack A. Butterfield Trophy as playoff MVP.